jicninja/LastBreath/docs/gdd/last-breath-poc-gdd.md

 ## PoC Goal

-Build a 3 to 5 minute playable experience that demonstrates the core fantasy of *Last Breath*: explore a hostile space station while oxygen runs out, the character's anxiety accelerates the danger, and an invisible presence alters the environment without ever appearing.
+Build a 3 to 5 minute playable experience that demonstrates the core fantasy of *Last Breath*: explore a hostile space station while oxygen runs out, the character's agitation accelerates the danger, and an invisible presence alters the environment without ever appearing.

 The PoC must validate tension, atmosphere, and simple decision-making.
 It does not aim to validate combat, extensive narrative, or complex systems.